Profile

 Supported Markets

-- Forex – 55+ currency pairs including majors, minors, and exotics
+- Forex – Dozens of currency pairs including majors, minors and some exotics.

-- Indices – Cash and futures CFDs on global indices
+- Indices & Commodities – CFDs on global indices, metals, energies and soft commodities.

-Asset availability may vary depending on the XM entity and local regulations.
+Asset and leverage availability depend on the regulatory entity and local rules.

 Account Types and Trading Conditions